Frequently Asked Questions

 How do I sign up for eStatements?

-Sign into Online Banking.
-Once inside, click on Online Services and select eStatements.
-Follow the instructions on the screen to enroll in eStatements.
-Once enrolled you can access your eStatements at any time.
+Sign into Digital Banking.
+Once inside, click on Accounts & Loans and select eDocuments.
+Then click on the Statements tab and follow the instructions on the screen to enroll in eStatements.
+Once enrolled you can start accessing your eStatements at the beginning of the next month for the prior month’s statement.

 How do I access my eStatements?

-To access your eStatements, log into Online Banking and click on Online Services and then eStatements.
-From there you will be directed to your eStatements.
+To access your eStatements, log into Digital Banking and click on Accounts & Loans, and then eDocuments.
+Click on the Statement tab, from there you will be directed to your eStatements.

 Is there a fee for TEG's eStatements service?